-(1) Deschutes River Scenic Waterway Recreation Area:

-(a) ORS 390.932 creates the Deschutes River Scenic Waterway Recreation Area.
-ORS 390.934 directs the Parks and Recreation Department to adopt a management plan by rule to administer the Deschutes River Scenic Waterway Recreation Area.
-ORS 390.124 authorizes the Parks and Recreation Commission to adopt rules to carry out the duties, functions and powers imposed by law upon the Commission and the Department;

-(b) Pursuant to ORS 390.934, the Parks and Recreation Commission adopts by reference the Lower Deschutes River Management Plan and Environmental Impact Statement, Volume 1 (January 1993), and the Supplement to the Lower Deschutes River Management Plan, Final Decision, Lower Deschutes River Allocation System, (June 1997) as the management plan for the Deschutes River Scenic Waterway Recreation Area.
-Copies of the Lower Deschutes River Management Plan and the Supplement to the Lower Deschutes River Allocation System are available from the Parks and Recreation Department, 1115 Commercial, N.E., Salem, OR 97310-1001;

-(c) The state managing agencies, including the State Parks and Recreation Department, Department of Fish and Wildlife, State Marine Board, and Oregon State Police and the local managing agencies, including Sherman, Wasco and Jefferson Counties and the City of Maupin shall perform their management responsibilities relating to the Deschutes River Scenic Waterway Recreation area according to the management plan adopted by this rule and ORS 390.805 to 390.925 and 390.930 to 390.940;
+- (1) Deschutes River Scenic Waterway Recreation Area: - (a) ORS 390.932 creates the Deschutes River Scenic Waterway Recreation Area.
+ORS 390.934 directs the State Parks and Recreation Department to adopt a management plan by rule to administer the Deschutes River Scenic Waterway Recreation Area.
+ORS 390.124 authorizes the Oregon Parks and Recreation Commission to adopt rules to carry out the duties, functions and powers imposed by law upon the Commission and the Department. - (b) Pursuant to ORS 390.934, the Oregon Parks and Recreation Commission adopts by reference the Lower Deschutes River Management Plan and Environmental Impact Statement, Volume 1 (January 1993), and the Supplement to the Lower Deschutes River Management Plan, Final Decision, Lower Deschutes River Allocation System, (June 1997) as the management plan for the Deschutes River Scenic Waterway Recreation Area.
+Copies of the Lower Deschutes River Management Plan and the Supplement to the Lower Deschutes River Management Plan, Final Decision, Lower Deschutes River Allocation System are available from the Parks and Recreation Department, 1115 Commercial, N.E., Suite 1, Salem, OR 97301-1002. - (c) The state managing agencies, including the State Parks and Recreation Department, Department of Fish and Wildlife, State Marine Board, and Oregon State Police and the local managing agencies, including Sherman, Wasco and Jefferson Counties and the City of Maupin shall perform their management responsi-